utkarshpratapshahi/Walmart-Sales-Data-Analysis/README.md

 |-- requirements.txt          # List of required Python libraries
 |-- main.py                   # Main script for loading, cleaning, and processing data
 ```
----

-## Results and Insights

-This section will include your analysis findings:
-- **Sales Insights**: Key categories, branches with highest sales, and preferred payment methods.
-- **Profitability**: Insights into the most profitable product categories and locations.
-- **Customer Behavior**: Trends in ratings, payment preferences, and peak shopping hours.

 ## Future Enhancements